 How to Get Scratches Out of Glass

-Getting Scratches Out of Glass Yourself
+Getting Scratches Out of Glass Using Brass Metal Polish

 Simply apply the cream to the glass and polish it thoroughly with a soft cloth to get the resin into the scratched area of the glass.
 It's as easy as smoothing away the appearance of the scratch and buffing it back to a flawless finish.
 When complete, the brass metal polish should no longer be visible, as should the glass scratch no longer appear upon the surface of the glass.

-While brass metal polish is indeed the best way to remove scratches from glass, it can however be a bit expensive for anyone on a tight budget.
+While brass metal polish is the best way to remove scratches from glass, it can however be a bit expensive for anyone on a tight budget.
 But fear not!
 There are many alternative methods for getting scratches out of glass that one can consider, that will yield excellent results and be kind to the wallet, too.

 - Toothpaste: used as a polishing agent, toothpaste has a pretty good success rate at removing scratches from damaged glassware or eyeglasses.
 Simply rub the toothpaste into the scratched area with a soft cloth and polish it upon the surface until the scratch is repaired and no longer visible.

 - A Homemade Recipe: another cheap method of getting scratches out of glass involves a bit of a recipe, but is simple and cheap nonetheless.
-It involves and dry mustard.
+It involves dry mustard and white vinegar.
 Simply mix the dry mustard and white vinegar into a fine paste and apply topically to the scratched area of glass that you are attempting to repair.
 Polish it into the area until the scratch is no longer visible to the naked eye.
-A word of caution, however: dry mustard can be damaging to the cornea in its raw form (before being mixed into the paste) so use caution when making the polishing paste. white vinegar
+A word of caution, however: dry mustard can be damaging to the cornea in its raw form (before being mixed into the paste) so use caution when making the polishing paste.

-VIDEO: How to Remove Stubborn Scratches
+VIDEO: How to Remove Scratches from Phone Screen

 This cost effective method also has the benefit of reducing fogging to glasses, and/or improving water resistance if the glass item is used outdoors in stormy weather.